PARIS

 The RER is the Paris urban transit rail system: it does not run right

-into Orly airport, but is reached by a light-rail connection, the
+into Orly airport, but the RER B line is reached by a

-RER B line.
-Orlyval trains take you directly in 8
+Orlyval trains will take you directly in 8

-minutes to the RER (express suburban train) station at Antony.
-Here you
+minutes to the RER station at Antony, where you

 connect to RER line B for a direct and rapid train journey into central